alttch/smartobject/README.md

 Property values are automatically processed, validated and synchronized with external services if required.

+Note: all SmartObject methods are thread-safe (at least they should be :)

 ## Example:

 You have a team of people with heart-rate sensors.
 Data for each person is